eemilhaa/walkability-analysis/README.md

 >*OSMnx is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.*

-In this analysis I used OSMnx to download the walkable street network of the analysis area, and to construct a graph from that network.
+In the first half of the analysis I used OSMnx to download the walkable street network of the analysis area, and to construct a graph from that network.
 A graph comprises of edges (walkable paths in this case) and nodes (points in which the edges intersect).

 ![Graph overview](docs/graph_overview.png)